-It quickly became clear, though, that the assignment would be impossible.
+It quickly became clear that the assignment would be impossible, which I detail in research on 'Making the concept of resilience more useful'.
 After reading more project proposals, monitoring reports and evaluations than is healthy, it had to be acknowledged that there was nothing in any of the documents linking resilience building with people's ability to cope with a drought in the Sahel.
 The resilience agenda, far from breaking down silos, was making things worse.
 I do not of course mean that the resilience projects were making things worse, but the creation of a distinct resilience problem was holding back the potential of investments in three ways.

 First, talking in an abstract resilience language - instead of talking about real problems in people's lives hides the problems, and even obscures the fact that the problems we are told we need to solve just do not match reality.
-Although we constantly hear that ever-increasing droughts are making people ever more vulnerable in the Sahel, people are living longer in every Sahelian country, poverty has been on a downward trend for years, malnutrition is down - and the rainfall over the past decade or two has been getting better and better.
+Although we constantly hear that everincreasing droughts are making people ever more vulnerable in the Sahel, people are living longer in every Sahelian country, poverty has been on a downward trend for years, malnutrition is down - and the rainfall over the past decade or two has been getting better and better.
 But, why let facts get in the way of a good aid narrative?